 The scent of lavender remains released when you squeeze a lavender ball for at least 2 years and probably longer.

 A stess ball is not only good against stress.
 According to the brownhillsurgery hospital in Hampshire UK, squeezing a stress ball also helps with arthritis pain, improves emotional stability, reduces anxiety and stress, lowers blood pressure and improves concentration and creativity.
 It also strengthens the muscles, gives more positive energy and improves sleep.
 That actually sounds too good to be true.
 Such a small ball with such a good result.
 But it is important that you do it often.
-So put the ball where you need it.
+So put the lavender stress ball where you need it.
 And squeeze it!